University of Southern California athletics scandal: Comparison with later scandals

 Further criticism of the sanctions came during later NCAA's investigations into other programs such as the University of Miami and University of Oregon for recruiting violations, all of which led to substantially more lenient punishments than USC's for arguably greater offenses.
 This has led many people to think that the NCAA's sanctions of USC were intended to make an example out of the school to other programs that the NCAA hasn't followed through on with other college programs.

-Most notable of these scandals was that against Miami, because of the involvement of Paul Dee.
-Dee was the Committee on Infractions chairman for USC's NCAA investigation.
-It was Dee who announced the USC penalties and closed with the reminder that "high-profile athletes demand high-profile compliance."
-Accusations later came out that, while Dee was athletic director there, Miami had also been the center of major improper benefits, specifically that of university booster Nevin Shapiro from 2002 until 2010.
+Most notable of these scandals was that against Miami, given Dee's involvement and his argument that "high-profile athletes demand high-profile compliance."
+Accusations later came out that, while Dee was athletic director there, Miami's football program had been flagged for major improper benefits, specifically from university booster Nevin Shapiro from 2002 until 2010.
 Writers noted the hypocrisy of Miami's more lenient punishment (loss of nine scholarships and three years) compared to USC's, despite Miami committing more serious infractions through university employees over a longer time.
 One writer stated: "it seems only fair [Dee] should spend a day at USC's Heritage Hall wearing a sandwich board with the word 'Hypocrite.'"

 In 2014, USC's sanctions once again became a talking point because of the Penn State child sex abuse scandal.
 Sanctions against Penn State, which included a four-year bowl ban and forty lost scholarships, were significantly reduced after two years.
 USC petitioned the NCAA for similar leniency but was denied, the NCAA finding the situations to be distinguishable.
 This incident led to more outcry over the inconsistency of punishment by the NCAA, and its seeming bias against USC.